ChiragM999/React-Weather-Dashboard/README.md

 ## Technologies Used
 - React.js for building the frontend.
-- JavaScript for client-side logic.
+- Vite for Module Bundling.
 - Luxon library for date and time formatting.
 - Axios library for making API requests.
 - Tailwind CSS for styling.